-The operating costs are taken from table 4D of the Regulatory Accounts, under the headings water resources, raw water distribution and water treatment.
-These costs are then inflated to 2021/22 prices:
+The operating costs are taken from our supporting calculations for table 4D of the Regulatory Accounts, under the headings water resources, raw water transport and water treatment.
+These costs are then inflated to 2022/23 prices:

-Power is found under the line of the same heading - £4,502k, and materials and consumables are within other operating expenditure - £3,366k
+Power costs are £5.474m, and materials and consumables are within other operating expenditure at £3.266m

-The total of these costs is then divided by the average daily water into supply of 270.98 MI /day, which is taken from table 4D and divided by the number of days in the year.
+The total of these costs is then divided by the average daily water into supply of 276.35 MI /day, which is taken from table 4D and divided by the number of days in the year.

-The result is a cost of £0.0796/m3, which when multiplied by the appropriate volumes produces ARROW costs for the common carriage element.
+The result is a cost of £0.0866/m3, which when multiplied by the appropriate volumes produces ARROW costs for the common carriage element.